toribnax/swe432tomcat/README.md

 #### Apache Maven installation

-If you have not installed Apache Maven before, you can get the binaries here: https://maven.apache.org/download.cgi, and follow the instructions here: https://maven.apache.org/install.html.
+If you have not installed Apache Maven before, you can get the binaries [here](https://maven.apache.org/download.cgi), and follow the instructions [here](https://maven.apache.org/install.html).

 Note: if you are using a *Unix-like* system (e.g MacOS, Linux), you need to open a terminal and add the path to Maven permanently in your bash profile:
 ```ShellSession